symfony-cmf/symfony-cmf-docs/bundles/menu/introduction.rst

         echo $view['knp_menu']->render('main-menu');

-Here we have specified the ``main-menu`` document from the previous example.
+Here the ``main-menu`` document from the previous example is specified.
 This will render an unordered list as follows:

 .. code-block:: html